Ghazal Fazelnia Designed Risk Assessment Model While Interning at J.P. Morgan

 I studied electrical engineering in Sharif University of Technology in Iran, which is one the most competitive undergraduate programs due to its strong resources.
 After coming to Columbia Engineering for a Ph.D. three summers ago, I won a lottery to take a summer class taught by Michael Jordan, one of the world’s experts in machine learning.
 He was super encouraging and I came out of the class thinking that machine learning was the future of technology.
 It was then that I realized machine learning is what I love to do.

 You won the Microsoft Research Graduate Women’s Scholarship.
 What are your thoughts on gender inequity in the STEM fields?

 I think we’ve been caught in gender-perpetuating cycle; there are more men in math and science, which in turn draws more male students to the STEM because they see it as a good field for men.
 Traditionally, girls haven’t seen many women in the field, so they don’t see themselves doing scientific work.
 But that is changing now.
 For instance, 45 percent of computer science majors at Columbia University this year are women.
 There are great opportunities and programs that encourage women to study and work in the STEM fields and help girls realize they are capable of doing anything they want in math, science and technology.

 After you finish your degree, do you intend to work in academia or in industry?

-I like doing research and I want to stay on the applied side - developing algorithms and designing models for analyzing data.
+I like doing research and I want to stay on the applied side – developing algorithms and designing models for analyzing data.
 I could work happily either for a large tech firm or for a university.
-I feel fortunate to be studying at a great university and Data Science Institute, which will hopefully allow me to use data science to make this world a better place for everyone to live in.
+I feel fortunate to be studying at a great university, which will hopefully allow me to use data science to make this world a better place for everyone to live.